learn-co-curriculum/recursion-lab/README.md

 ### Recursion Lab!

-It turns out that there are a lot of interesting problems that can be solved with using recursion.
+It turns out that there are a lot of interesting problems that can be solved with recursion.

 ![](https://s3-us-west-2.amazonaws.com/curriculum-content/web-development/algorithms/recursion-interesting.jpg)